mamo007/MH-Attendance-System/README.md

 ## USAGE
   - The system will auto create an admin account if the account wasn't found in the localstorage or if the localstorage wasn't even found in login page with the following data:
-  Username : admin
+  1. Username : admin
-  Password : 123456
+  2. Password : 123456

   - You can login, Download the JSON file, Make your own changes, and make a new localstorage with name "jsondata" then copy/paste the data inside the JSON file.
+  - Work time is from 8:30 AM to 3:30 PM
+  - Late time starts from 9:00 AM
+  - Absent time starts after 3:30 PM
 ## PREVIEW
   ![alt text](https://i.imgur.com/DgVdCLb.gif)